jcbsmpsn/kubernetes-rbac-walkthrough/configuring-rbac.md

     curl -ik -H "Authorization: Bearer $(cat /var/run/secrets/kubernetes.io/serviceaccount/token)" https://kubernetes/api/v1/namespaces/default/pods
     ```

+    And that no longer works.
+Once RBAC is enabled, the authorization available
+    to the `default` service account is greatly reduced.
+If you previously had
+    an application running in a container that was using the token to interact
+    with the API, this might be a problem for you.

+11. Add new permissions to the `default` service account so it can access more
+    parts of the API again.

-11. Add a role binding.
+    Add a role binding that binds the `pod-reader-role` to the default service
+    account.
 Put this in a new file `default-pod-reader-rolebinding.yml`.

     ```
     kind: RoleBinding